karmada-io/website/docs/userguide/service/working-with-eriecanal.md

 #### Server

 Create the `httpbin` namespace.
-To include it in the service mesh management, we add the label `openservicemesh.io/monitored-by: osm` and annotation `openservicemesh.io/monitored-by: osm` when creating the namespace.
+To include it in the service mesh management, we add the label `flomesh.io/monitored-by: fsm` and annotation `flomesh.io/monitored-by: fsm` when creating the namespace.

 ```shell
 kmd apply -f - <<EOF